 ---|---|---|

-Tooth Preparation | Involves minimal removal of tooth enamel for proper alignment and natural fit. | No alteration of the original tooth structure is required. |
+Tooth Preparation | Involves minimal removal of tooth enamel for proper alignment and natural fit | No alteration of the original tooth structure is required |

-Procedure | Requires at least two dental visits. | Typically completed in a single visit. |
+Procedure | Requires at least two dental visit | Typically completed in a single visit |

-Thickness | Generally thicker, providing more coverage and durability. | Very thin, which can lead to potential issues like chipping. |
+Thickness | Generally thicker, providing more coverage and durability | Very thin, which can lead to potential issues like chipping |

-Durability | Highly durable, especially porcelain veneers. | Less durable and more prone to chipping or wear. |
+Durability | Highly durable, especially porcelain veneers | Less durable and more prone to chipping or wear |

-Aesthetic | Provides a natural look with good colour matching. | Offers a natural appearance but might not cover severe imperfections. |
+Aesthetic | Provides a natural look with good colour matching | Does not cover severe imperfections.
+There may also be a visible bulge at the area where the gums meet the tooth surface |

-Ideal Use | Suitable for most cosmetic changes and complex cases. | Best for minor cosmetic improvements and less severe issues. |
+Ideal Use | Suitable for most cosmetic changes and complex cases | Best for minor cosmetic improvements and less severe issues |

 Choosing Between Traditional and No-Prep Veneers

 But if you’d rather avoid any drilling and just want small improvements, no-prep veneers might be better for you.
 No-prep veneers can be a bit harder to get just right compared to regular ones though.
-Their success usually depends on choosing the right cases and having a skilled dentist and lab team to make it all work.
-Maintaining good oral hygiene is essential to ensure veneer last as long as possible and continue to enhance your smile.
+The success for no-prep veneers depends on choosing the right cases and having a skilled dentist and lab team to make it all work.

+Maintaining good oral hygiene is essential to ensure any type of dental veneers last as long as possible and continue to enhance your smile.
 At Dental Designs Clinic, our in-house dental lab will create custom dental veneers just for you.
 Having them right here at our clinic means our dentists have control over the quality and fit of your veneers.
 Check them out here!

 Conclusion